tamb/substate/README.md

 # SubState

 ## The Problem
 State management with Redux is really nice.
 It's also nice with Vuex.
-And a lot of people don't like Pub/Sub because they lose track of events.
+But it's lacking in filtering.
+When using a Pub/Sub you can filter by "topic" or by "content" but you can easily lose track of events ebing fired.
 Well it's hybrid time!

 ## Purpose
 * To manage state with a simple PubSub pattern